rednafi/rednafi.com/content/python/multithreaded_socket_server_signal_handling.md

 shutting itself down.
 Notice, how we're running the `server.serve_forever` method in a new thread.
 That's because our custom signal handler explicitly calls the `shutdown` of the server instance and the `shutdown` method can only be called when the `serve_forever` loop is running in a different thread.
-From the [shutdown] documentation:
+From the shutdown[^2] documentation:

 > Tell the serve_forever() loop to stop and wait until it does. shutdown() must be called
 > while serve_forever() is running in a different thread otherwise it will deadlock.